amiralansary/rl-medical/README.md

 ## Development

 New contributors of any experience level are very welcomed.
-Reproducing more examples from published research is very helpful, welcoming, and effective.
+Reproducing more examples from recent published works is very helpful for the reproducibility of new research.

 ### Source code
 You can clone the latest version of the source code with the command::